 Soft-mesh is a new alternative to soft-body physics in Unity that handles only mesh deformation and collisions.
 Since it does not require heavy calculations, it is about 80% faster than soft-body physics and can work on mid-level mobile phones with excellent performance.
 In addition, it works in conjunction with our dynamic colliders.
-Dynamic Colliders are advanced shape matching convex colliders that mimics almost any shape at runtime, even water-like forms.
+Dynamic Colliders are advanced shape-matching convex colliders that mimic almost any shape at runtime, even water-like forms.
 Unlike static colliders, dynamic colliders can be controlled by a rigidbody.

 On the other hand, Soft-Mesh doesn’t require much processing power, mainly because it only deforms the mesh – not process and calculate the springs, mass, velocities, and all of the nodes of the body.
 Soft-Mesh allows us to add more and larger objects and control how the mesh deforms after a collision.
 We will still use soft-body physics in our games, but only when soft-mesh can not do the job.

 Note: Soft-mesh is not a soft-body replacement; it is an alternative.
-Soft-body physics or dynamics are much more advanced; it is more CPU intensive and requires heavier calculations.
+Soft-body physics or dynamics are much more advanced; they are CPU intensive and require heavier calculations.

 Tutorial or White Paper?

 We do not wish to write a tutorial this early because our process is continuously evolving as we move forward.
 For example, 12 days ago, the framerate on the same objects in the video above was roughly 30-40 fps.
-If we had written a whitepaper then, it could have led many developers in the wrong direction, wasting their production cost and efforts.
-Since we are indie and self-funded, currently without deadlines, we have that luxury to explore, experiment, and even fail a few times in the process.
+If we had written a whitepaper, it could have led many developers in the wrong direction, wasting their production costs and efforts.
+Since we are indie and self-funded, currently without deadlines, we have that luxury to explore, experiment, and even fail a few times.
 We have discovered over 60 different ways NOT to create soft-body physics.